kubewarden/kubewarden.io/content/blog/2026/07/admission-controller-1.37-release.md

   care of removing the controller, webhooks and associated resources in a safe, staggered, and idempotent manner.
 - On uninstall, the `admission-controller` chart now leaves behind CRDS and CRs deployed by users.
-This means that one can uninstall the chart, leaving the policies and PolicyServers, and reinstalling the chart will re-activate all of those policies.
+This means that one can uninstall the chart, leaving only the policies and PolicyServers definitions but no associated resources.
+  Reinstalling the chart will re-activate all of those policies.
 If wanted, users can delete the CRDs for a complete cleanup.
-  See our [uninstall
-  section](https://docs.kubewarden.io/admission-controller/1.37/en/quick-start.html#_uninstall)
-  on our quick-start documentation page for more info.
+See our [uninstall section](https://docs.kubewarden.io/admission-controller/1.37/en/quick-start.html#_uninstall) on our quick-start documentation page for more info.